zgoey/azure_ml_project2/starter_files/README.md

 A screencast describing this project can be found under: https://youtu.be/Dcg2eFTvSH0.

 ## Standout Suggestions
-All the suggested optional work that we carried out has been mentioned in the Key Steps section under the list items  1.
+All the suggested optional work that we carried out has been mentioned in the Key Steps section(see 1.
 Authentication and 6.
-Consume Endpoints.
-Further improvements could include:
+Consume Endpoints).

+## Possible Improvements
+To enhance the project even further the following ideas could be considered:
 - using the service principal for authentication in the project (instead of interactive authentication),
 - generating a better model by running AutoML for a longer time,
 - implementing interaction with the model through a proper UI.